Arch users here, just touched grass for the first time. Felt like bloat, had my lawn paved.

 Mull browser is deprecated, Ironfox is the community fork

-swab148@startrek.websiteto Linux@lemmy.ml•GIMP 3.0 Release Planned for 2025-03-09English27·1 month agoOops, they forgot.
+swab148@startrek.websiteto Linux@lemmy.ml•GIMP 3.0 Release Planned for 2025-03-09English27·7 months agoOops, they forgot.
 GIMP 3.0 now set for release in 2028!

-swab148@startrek.websiteOPto linuxmemes@lemmy.world•Guess how I spent my morning...English3·9 months agoArch isn’t unstable, I just keep breaking things in my ignorance.
+swab148@startrek.websiteOPto linuxmemes@lemmy.world•Guess how I spent my morning...English3·1 year agoArch isn’t unstable, I just keep breaking things in my ignorance.
 The only thing in this scenario I could pin on Arch is that the “ca-certificates” package should have been marked as a dependency for pacman, but I guess it’s not strictly a dependency, as you can use pacman to install stuff from a local repo.
 Definitely for Firefox, though, as you can not browse the internet without the certs.